-- Neurobehavioral disorder associated with prenatal alcohol exposure
+- A neurobehavioral disorder associated with prenatal alcohol exposure

-FAS is one of the most severe conditions associated with alcohol consumption during pregnancy.
+FAS is one of the most severe conditions associated with alcohol and pregnancy.
 Though the symptoms and defects will vary from person to person, they are often permanent.

-FAS is a deficiency in the developmental aspects of an infant caused by exposure to alcohol in utero.
-Alcohol consumed by the mother during pregnancy can cross the placental barrier and accumulate in the baby’s blood.
+Fetal alcohol syndrome symptoms occur due to a deficiency in an infant’s developmental aspects caused by exposure to alcohol in utero.
+Drinks consumed by the mother during pregnancy can cross the placental barrier and accumulate in the baby’s blood.
 It stays there longer than in an adult because the fetus is unable to process alcohol as quickly.
-This can cause damage to the developing organs and lead to the issues associated with mild to severe fetal alcohol syndrome.
+This can cause damage to the developing organs and lead to issues associated with mild to severe fetal alcohol syndrome.

 Alcohol exposure often occurs within the first few weeks of a pregnancy when a woman may not realize she is pregnant.
 Though most studies show alcohol is most harmful within the first three months of pregnancy, The American Academy of Pediatrics has stated that consuming alcohol at any point during pregnancy can be detrimental.

 Growth delays are typical signs of fetal alcohol syndrome, although these delays may have other causes.
-A birth weight that is in the 10th percentile or lower is common with FAS, as are delayed growth in other measurements, such as length and head circumference.
-Babies with FAS may also have abnormal physical features:
+Birth weight in the 10th percentile or lower is common with fetal alcohol syndrome symptoms.
+The same can be said for delayed growth in other measurements, such as length and head circumference.

-- Smooth ridge between the nose and upper lip
+- The smooth ridge between the nose and upper lip

 - Thin upper lip